JAMES SHANNON: No regrets over move into full-time cricket for Instonians and Ireland ace

 Fortune favours the brave and he has gone from strength to strength ever since - registering his first international Twenty20 50 against India last month plus involved in the 14-man squad named for the first-ever Test match against Pakistan in May.

-The 29-year-old says it was an easy decision to make and with cricket growing every year in Ireland, he wasn’t about to sit there and watch it pass him by.
+The 28-year-old says it was an easy decision to make and with cricket growing every year in Ireland, he wasn’t about to sit there and watch it pass him by.

 “It wasn’t a tough decision at all,” he said.
 “I’ve always wanted to play cricket and knew deep down I was good enough to do it, it was just about the right timing and the right opportunities.